Our organization is grounded in enduring principles of humane care and community service.

 Our foster families also care for animals while they recover from illnesses or injuries.
 We are fortunate to have a tremendous network of kitten fosters, who care for orphaned kittens as well as pregnant moms and their kittens.
 Thanks to our kitten fosters, we were able to rescue more than 350 kittens in the past year alone.

 It’s our goal to help understand each individual animal’s situation and needs and develop a plan that works best for them.
 For example, some dogs may crave a calm environment while others have lots of energy and need lots of fun activities to keep them engaged.
 Many cats and dogs arrive at the shelter in a high state of stress.
 We give them a calm, safe space, and together with our animal behaviorist and training partners, we set up individual plans for our staff and volunteers to follow to help each animal stay happy and healthy.

 Personalized approach to adoption

 Our goal is to help you and your new pet have a happy life together.
 Each staff member is a hands-on animal care provider, and is available to assist you.
 Although we have an adoption application, we think the most important part of the adoption process is having a conversation to hear about your lifestyle, expectations, questions, and concerns.
 This helps immensely with ensuring the best match for you and your new pet.

 Commitment to continual education

 Our small but dedicated staff is trained in animal care, and is deeply committed to continual learning about animal welfare.
 They are not content with the status quo.
-Our team is keenly interested in staying up-to-date on the latest animal welfare and sheltering practices, and is continually finding new ways to improve the health and well being of the animals in our care.
+Our staff is keenly interested in staying up-to-date on the latest animal welfare and sheltering practices, and we continually find new ways to improve the health and well being of the animals in our care.

 We also recognize the importance of training our volunteers, and offer many hands-on training sessions throughout the year on topics such as animal body language, dog playgroups, and clicker training.